spursforever/eventfind/README.md

     ```npx dotenv sequelize db:seed:all```

-6. You can now test the application
+6. You can now test the application.
+(Please make sure to npm start on both front end and back end server!!!)

     ```npm start```